hakanu/blog/_posts/2019-10-31-some-snippets-for-video-editing-with-ffmpeg-and-bash.md

   for f in *.mp4
   do
+    echo "Creating srt file for : $f"
+    # bash write to file with newlines. -e is the key here.
-    echo "Creating srt file for : $f" echo -e "1\n00:00:00,000 --> 00:00:03,000\n${f//.mp4/}" >> "${f}.srt"
+    echo -e "1\n00:00:00,000 --> 00:00:03,000\n${f//.mp4/}" >> "${f}.srt"
     ffmpeg -i "${f}.srt" "${f}.ass"
   done